sneas/blog/content/blog/react-event-handler-parameter/index.md

 * New class instance for every item which increases memory consumption
 * Creates coupling between List and ListItem components:
-    - replacing `<ul>` with another tag requires inevitable `ListItem` refactoring which complicates `ListItem` reusage
+    - replacing `<ul>` with another tag requires inevitable `ListItem` refactoring which complicates the reuse of `ListItem`
-    - `ListItem` become container-dependent which limits it's reusage outside of `List`
+    - `ListItem` become container-dependent which limits its reuse outside of `List`

-It's time to discuss a perfomant alternative to above methods.
+ Now it's time to discuss a perfomant alternative to the above methods.
 Which is

 ## Parameter in tag's attribute

 What if we pass parameter right into tag's attribute while rendering.
-And extract that param in handler?
+And extract that param in the handler?

 ```jsx
 class List extends Component {